Canada prepare for their first World Cup since 1986 when they jet out to Qatar with a band of talented stars.

 Canada top World Cup Golden Boot contender – Cyle Larin

 It didn’t take long for Larin long to make the transition from MLS to European football, with his move from Orlando City to Besiktas being a big success.
-The forward scored 43 times in 87 games for the Turkish side, earning himself a loan move to Zulte Waregem before moving to Club Brugge on a permanent deal this summer.
-His record for Canada is also top notch with 54 appearances and 24 goals, making himself one of the first names on the teamsheet.
+The forward scored 43 times in 87 games for the Turkish side, earning himself a loan move to Zulte Waregem before moving to Club Brugge on a permanent deal in the summer.
+His record for Canada is also top notch with 54 appearances and 25 goals, making him one of the first names on the teamsheet.

 Canada player to watch – Alphonso Davies

-Canada emerging player to look out for – Luca Koleosho
+Canada emerging player to look out for – Ismael Kone

 Canada tactical analysis & likely formation at the World Cup